 NYC renters who live in privately-owned condominiums or buildings and are the only person on the lease have a right to share the home with a roommate.
 You must provide your landlord with 30 days’ notice of this; so long as you’ve been a responsible tenant up until then, it shouldn’t be a problem.

-As a renter, it’s important not to overlook common misconceptions about security deposits, brokerage fees, and time span allotted for rent payment and maintenance response; most of which will be defined in your rental lease agreement.
+As a renter, do not to overlook common misconceptions about security deposits, brokerage fees, and period allotted for rent payment and maintenance response; most of which will be defined in your rental lease agreement.

 For more rules and guidance on your rights as a renter, visit the Metropolitan Council on Housing.